ChristopherRabotin/GMAT/application/README.txt

-If the Matlab interface does not work with the GmatConsole command line application, you may need to set up your Terminal so that the system can load the Matlab libraries.
+If the Matlab interface does not work with the GmatConsole command line application, you may need to set up your Terminal so that the system can load the Matlab libraries and start up MATLAB.
 For example, if you are using a .bashrc, you may need to add something like this:

 export MATLAB = <your MATLAB app location here>
 export DYLD_LIBRARY_PATH=$MATLAB/bin/maci64:$DYLD_LIBRARY_PATH
+export PATH=$PATH:$MATLAB/bin

 -----------------------------------------------------------------------